 Operated by the Virginia Department of Transportation, the Jamestown Ferry is free to ride either in a vehicle or as a pedestrian, with trips around the clock, 365 days a year.
 Pets must stay in your car during the roughly 20-minute ride across, but you can get out of your vehicle to stand at the boat's edge, enjoying the water passing below.
 Boats leave every 30 minutes, so a ride is always available without much of a wait, and their schedule runs more often (every 25 minutes) during the morning and evening commuting windows.

 You’ll ride on one of four currently operating ferries, each with a name that reflects the area’s history.
 Powhatan references the Native American tribe that has made their home along coastal Virginia for thousands of years.
-In addition to being masterful at fishing the waters, they also farmed maize, melons, beans, and other crops in the fertile land near Jamestown Island.
+In addition to being masterful at fishing the waters, they farmed maize, melons, beans, and other crops in the fertile land near Jamestown Island.
 Another ferry is named Pocahontas, after the daughter of Chief Powhatan, who established a relationship with the first colonists, welcoming them to their ancestral land.

-Before or after your ferry ride, visit the recreation of an authentic Powhatan village at the Jamestown Settlement, where you can see the type of canoes that they carved by hand and used to cross the same James River waters that you will cross.
+Before or after your ferry ride, visit the recreation of an authentic Powhatan village at the Jamestown Settlement (also known as Paspahegh Town), where you can see the type of canoes that they carved by hand and used to cross the same James River waters that you will cross.
 Also, look out for the Old Church Tower, located on the Jamestown coastline and visible during your ferry ride – it’s a rare structure dating back to the early 17th century when Jamestown was the first capital of the colony and marked the location of Historic Jamestown where you can see the archaeologists digging the original site.
 This was the location of the first representative government in America before Williamsburg became the capital in 1699).

 Surry Seafood Company – Enjoy a Meal on the Bank of James River Gray’s Creek.